The Manster: Production

 The Manster was an American production filmed in Japan, using a mostly Japanese crew and a number of Japanese actors.
+Terri Zimmern was cast when the filmmakers were in Hong Kong.
 The Manster was shot in English.
 The film had several working titles, including Nightmare and The Two-Headed Monster.
 It was photographed by David Mason and edited by Kenneth G. Crane.
 Shinpei Takagi handled the special effects, George Wyman played the titular monster and Hirooki Ogawa composed the soundtrack.

 Release

 The Manster was released in Japan on July 10, 1959 in Tokyo.

 Lopert Pictures released The Manster in the United States on March 28, 1962 as a double feature with Eyes Without a Face.
 In the United Kingdom, The Manster was released as The Split.
 The American Film Institute also states that the film premiered in the United States in San Francisco on March 28, 1962, at a run time of 72 minutes.

 The film was shown on Elvira's Movie Macabre and later released on DVD.